rifaso/rifaso.github.io/_posts/2015-07-15-project-euler-intro.md

 ---
 So I came across the [Project Euler website][project-euler] today.
 There are over 500 math problems to be solved using computers.
 I will be solving these for two reasons.

-1. To practive breaking down problems.
+1. To practive breaking down problems using TDD.
-2. To practice refactoring after I solve the problem.
+2. To practice refactoring.

+With that said, though I could, I will not be golfing my answers.
+The goal is clean, readable, maintainable, and extensible code.

 I will be posting all my code and tests at this [GitHub repo][gh-pe].
+Also, I will be blogging about my process to solve each problem as I complete them.

 If you notice any areas where I can refactor or any edge cases I've missed please feel free to comment.